 6. Can they integrate with your business CRM software?

 A good answering service should be able to integrate with your business’s CRM software in order to better service you and your callers.
 Here at Dexcomm, our system engineering team, programmers, and applications analysts are highly qualified and well-versed in application program interfaces (APIs).
 Allowing our office the ability to connect with your medical record systems, customer relationship management systems, business management platforms and more through customizable API pushes, allowing a seamless connection between our software and yours, saving your business time and money.

 7. How reliable are they?

 You partner with an answering service to ensure that all of your business calls are answered, even when you aren’t able to reach the phone.
 But, is there a time when your answering service can’t reach the phone as well?
-If so, your callers will get busy signals while your answering service experiences a downtime.
+If so, your callers will get busy signals while your answering service experiences downtime.

-Power outages, whether from bad weather, natural disasters or any unexpected factor can cause your answering service to experience a downtime redundancy.
-You want to make sure that your answering service has plan in place for any emergency.
+Power outages, whether from bad weather, natural disasters or any other unexpected factor can cause your answering service to experience a downtime redundancy.
+You want to make sure that your answering service has a plan in place for any emergency.

-The easiest way to test how your answering service provider is handling your callers is to make a test call.
+In addition to asking the above questions, the easiest way to test how your answering service provider is handling your callers is to make a test call.
 Be sure to ask them questions that your typical customer would so that your experience is authentic.
 It is also a good idea to leave a message and then compare it with the message that your answering service delivers to you.
 This will allow you to determine just how accurate your messages are.